Konsulot/Electrical-store/README.md

-# Electrical-store
+# Electronic-store
-Microservice for an electrical store
+Microservice for an electronic store